 How Do I Clean and Maintain the Spin Scrubber After Use?

-Are Replacement Brush Heads Easy to Find at Walmart?
+Are Replacement Brush Heads Easy to Find?

 Can Electric Spin Scrubbers Be Used on Glass Surfaces?